ParliRobo/ParliRobo.github.io/README.md

 </iframe>

-The data is being processed and will be released gradually.
+As to the rest dataset, we are still in discussion with the authority to what extend can it be release.
+We will make the rest dataset in public as soon as possible after receiving permissions and desensitizing the dataset.

 ## Platform Requirements
 We build and deploy ParliRobo on Linux servers with proper Python supports.
-Specifically, agents in this study are trained based on [TensorFlow](https://opensource.google/projects/tensorflow), an end-to-end open source platform for machine learning.
+Specifically, we leverage [TensorFlow](https://opensource.google/projects/tensorflow), an end-to-end open source platform for machine learning, to train participant AI robots (PAR) in this study.

 ## For Developers